 Following the Romans’ invasion of the British Isles (led by the Roman Emperor Claudius) way back in the year 43, they’d embarked upon creating a new road system in order to transport troops and produce across the newly-conquered land.
-As with road systems today, the original Roman idea grew and spread with their signature straight roads leading to other similar straight roads leading them to other parts of the Country with Londinium (London) — our capital, in which was founded by the Romans all those years ago — as its hub.
+As with road systems today, the original Roman roads in the UK grew and spread with their signature straight roads leading to other similar straight roads leading them to other parts of the Country with Londinium (London) — our capital, in which was founded by the Romans all those years ago — as its hub.

 Here’s what we know so far:

 Ermine Street.
-Once a very major Roman road running from London to Lincoln and as far as York.
+Once a very major Roman road in London running from London to Lincoln and as far as York.
 Beginning at Bishopsgate (a point in which one of the original gates to the wall surrounding Roman London was situated) it runs through Shoreditch High Street over to Stoke Newington and going up through Tottenham, Edmonton and Enfield forming what is now known as the A10 to Royston, Hertfordshire.

 Unknown road.
-A Roman road heading north-east from London to Chelmsford and Colchester.
+A Roman road in London heading north-east from London to Chelmsford and Colchester.
 Starting at what is now Old Street, it follows Hackney Road and Old Ford to join the A118, crossing Ermine Street at Shoreditch.

 London to Lewes Way.
 44miles of road travelling from Watling Street, in Peckham, London, through to Lewes, Sussex makes up the London to Lewes Way.
-The original Roman road would then link up with the likes of the aforementioned Sussex Greensand Way at Barcombe Mills along with another network of tracks.
+The original Roman road in London would then link up with the likes of the aforementioned Sussex Greensand Way at Barcombe Mills along with another network of tracks.